DEFRA/defra-ai-legacy-modernisation/playbook/pages/discovery-analysis/documentation-gathering.md

 - **Map data flows**: Show how data moves through the system
 - **Document business rules**: Capture validation rules and business logic
 - **Interview SMEs**: Conduct interviews to gather insights and context
-- **Export hard-to-reach code**: For example, extract VBA or SQL queries from databases
+- **Export hard-to-reach code**: For example, extract VBA or SQL queries from databases or spreadsheets
 - **Use AI to analyze code**: Generate documentation from source code
 - **Create process diagrams**: Convert text descriptions to flowcharts